Itō Hirobumi: Relations with China

-Stumping for the Constitution
+Speaking tours, treaty revision, and foreign relations

-Following the promulgation of the Meiji Constitution in 1889, Itō embarked on extensive speaking tours across Japan in 1899, the tenth anniversary of the event.
+Itō embarked on extensive speaking tours across Japan in 1899, the tenth anniversary of the promulgation of the Meiji Constitution.
 His aim was to explain the ideals of constitutionalism and popular government.
 He used a sophisticated media strategy, ensuring that reporters from newspapers like the Tōkyō Nichinichi Shinbun accompanied him, and his speeches were widely disseminated and even compiled into a book.
 In these speeches, he emphasized that the constitution guaranteed the people's right to participate in government.